pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 - Now do a git pull on ALL the repositories you have touched; Horace/Herbert to make sure your changes have updated IDAaaS; and Horace_bugfix/Herbert_bugfix to ensure that these bugfix areas are ready for the next fix.

+#### Stable and historical versions of Horace

+The following additional repositories in /usr/local/mprogs hold earlier or current release versions
+- Horace_3_6 (underlying name Horace_3.6): the current stable release version which is being upgraded to Horace-4
+- Horace 3_2 (underlying name Horace; note this is not the same as the symbolically-linked name Horace): preceding historically stable version; not expected to be used
+- Herbert equivalents of the above with the same naming conventions

 #### General deploy comments

 The process is currently absolutely the same as on ISISCOMPUTE.
 The real ISISCOMPUTE and virtual IDAaaS machines are currently share the same OS version